Frafou/Public/README.md

 ## ??
 Disclaimer

-This code is provided for demonstration purposes only.
+This code is provided for demonstration and educational purposes.
 It is intended to illustrate concepts and should not be used in production environments without proper review, testing, and validation.
 The authors and distributors of this code make no warranties regarding its functionality, security, or suitability for any specific use.
 Use at your own risk.

-Always test scripts in a safe environment before deploying to production systems.
+**Always test scripts in a safe environment before deploying to production systems.**

 ## ??
 Contact